sonic-visualiser/sonic-visualiser/COMPILE_macos.md

 the Projects pane and selecting `Configure`.
 This should cause the project to be populated in the IDE with all of its source files.

+If configuration fails because Qt can't find the Meson or Ninja programs, try these interventions:

+ * Go to the project's `Build & Run` settings, edit the list of variables in the Build Environment section, and add the locations of Meson and Ninja executables (e.g. `/usr/local/bin`) to the `PATH` entry

+ * Go to the `Manage Kits...` window, find Meson in the list of sections on the left, pick the Tools tab, and add the locations of Meson and Ninja if they are not there already

 ### 2.3.
 Build the code

 Once you have the project configured and have selected a "build kit"